mikwaluk/chat_app/README.md

 Also, under [this link](https://drive.google.com/file/d/1NRkTbV-TAqKmMXRNwKcPsrKoO8sZIQOM/view?usp=sharing) you can find an example video presenting the app in operation.
 The online quality is pretty bad, but if you download it, the letters will be much more readible.

+#### Supported environment
+I have tested the execution of the binaries in docker on my laptop running Ubuntu 20.04 (and on a fresh Ubuntu 22.04 VM), but any other Linux distribution, especially Ubuntu, should probably work as well.
+I cannot guarantee it to work under Windows without adjustments to the docker-compose file, though.

+Since the Client requires access to the display, the docker-compose file shares the required display data with the container.

 ## Known bugs
 The biggest issue that I didn't have enough time to resolve is that the connected clients die when the server stops during operation.